 It seems there is majority in the table.
 Moreover, based on feedback and summary of Question 5, UE initiate the on-demand PRS request only when the available DL-PRS configurations are provided to UE.
 Thus, the following is proposed:

-Proposal 2: RAN2 to agree that UE initiate the on-demand PRS request via MO-LR only if the available DL-PRS configurations are provided to UE via posSIBs (10/14).
+Proposal 2: RAN2 to agree that UE initiate the on-demand PRS request via MO-LR only if the available DL-PRS configurations for on-demand PRS are provided to UE via posSIBs (10/14).

 Issue 2: how to transfer the on-demand PRS request via MO-LR?